Food Consumption

 Consuming nutritious foods is essential to a person’s overall health.
 The typical diet in the United States tends to be high in sodium and sugar and highly processed.
 The majority of Americans consume more sodium and more added sugar than the Dietary Guidelines for Americans (DGAs) recommend, which can contribute to higher levels of diet-related diseases.
 The following dashboard displays Central Texas’ rates of obesity, diabetes, heart disease, and depression, all of which can be influenced by diet.

-Highlights: Rates of obesity, diabetes, heart disease, and depression vary greatly across Central Texas and within each county.
-Half of counties have higher rates for all four conditions than the state average, mostly in the northern and eastern part of the region (Bastrop, Falls, Freestone, Lampasas, Lee, Limestone, McLennan, Milam, Mills, and San Saba counties).
-Only Travis County has lower-than-average rates for all four health conditions.
+Nearly half of counties have higher rates for all four conditions than the state average, mostly in the northeastern and southeastern parts of the region (Bastrop, Caldwell, Falls, Freestone, Lee, Limestone, Llano, Milam, and San Saba counties).

 To toggle each health indicator layer off or on, open the “Layers” card on the left-hand side of the map, then click on the “eye” icon to the right of the layer name to either make that layer visible or hide it.
 View only one layer at a time.
 The default view is set on the “Obesity” layer.